 Water: Keep the soil evenly moist.
 Reduce watering in spring, when the plant is resting.

-Humidity: Average to moderate room humidity.
+Humidity: Aim to maintain 40-50% relative humidity around the plant.
 Mist the plant every day in summer and stand the pot on a tray of wet pebbles.
 Keep the plant away from heat/air vents.
 Blasts of dry air will cause the peppers to shrivel and fall off early.

 Temperature: Average room temperatures 60-75°F/16-24°C. If you move your plant outdoors for the summer, don't worry -- it can take the heat.
 If won't, however, tolerate frost.
 In the fall and winter months, keeping it on the cool side will help the fruit to last longer.

 Fertilizer: Feed monthly spring through fall with a tomato fertilizer.